 In 2004, the Security and Exchange Commission amended the Investment Company Act of 1940 to require investment companies to adopt and consistently review their written policies and procedures.
 These new rules were implemented in order to assure that investment companies would not violate federal securities laws.
-If investment companies fail to adopt written policies and procedures, then they will be considered to be in violation by the SEC even if no harm is intended by this omission.
-The primary purpose of these rules is to ensure compliance of investment companies with SEC regulations and to protect the interests of shareholders and investors.
+Investment companies can be in violation of the SEC if they fail to adopt written policies and procedures.
+The primary purpose of these rules is to ensure compliance of investment companies with SEC regulations.
+Protecting the interests of shareholders and investors is crucial.
 Creating a clear set of compliant procedural documentation also allows investment companies to efficiently review and amend their policies and procedures when needed.

-Failure to comply with these new rules can be detrimental to the functioning of an investment company as employees may not have the necessary documentation they need to comply with regulations.
-Procedural documentation can provide employees with the know-how they need to avoid compliance violations that could otherwise result in private litigation and fines and other penalties imposed by the SEC.
-Given that it may be quite difficult and time-consuming for investment companies to develop written procedural documentation, technical documentation writers can be a crucial asset in assisting with this mammoth task.
+Failure to comply with these new rules can be detrimental to the functioning of an investment company.
+Similarly, employees may not have the necessary documentation they need to comply with regulations.
+Procedural documentation can provide employees with the know-how they need to avoid compliance violations.
+Otherwise you could rack up loads of private litigation fines and other penalties imposed by the SEC.
+It can be difficult and time-consuming for investment companies to develop written procedural documentation.
+However, technical documentation writers can be a crucial asset in assisting with this behemoth of a task.

 Investment Companies’ Policies and Procedures